TerraConstructs/terraform-cdk/README.md

 Q: Is CDKTF still being developed?

 A: HashiCorp, an IBM Company, will no longer maintain or develop the project after December 10, 2025.
 This is a maintained fork of the original CDKTF project.

-Q: Is there a migration tool?

-A: This fork maintains the same interface and migration is not required at this stage.

 ---